 We have a surplus of blog authors at Atlassian, and that makes us lucky.

-The kicker is, while some of these authors are also darn good writers, writing often isn’t their main bag.
-What’s more, regardless of any contributor’s talent or experience, all your blog authors need guidance.
-Things like:
+The kicker is, while these authors are often also good writers, writing typically isn’t their main skillset.
+Plus, regardless of any contributor’s talent or experience, all your blog authors need guidance on things like:

 - Company voice and tone

 - CTAs, subheads, pro tips, call-outs

 … and everything else you’ve planned out for your blog.

 So, how do you make sure every author knows your guidelines?
 And how do you create a baseline for consistency, especially so trickier elements – SEO, headlines, tags – get the attention they need before a post is submitted for review?